thomasloupe/SimulaCLI/README.md

 Below are the default commands in SimulaCLI:

-- `apt`: Advanced Package Tool - install, remove and manage packages
+- `simpack`: SimPack - SimulaCLI Package Manager - install, remove and manage packages
 - `cat`: Display the content of a file.
 Example: `cat readme.txt`
 - `cd`: Change to the specified directory.
 Example: `cd music`
 - `cd ..`: Change to the previous directory.